Thanks for subscribing!

-A long-standing misconception about mental illness is that it’s not normal to feel badly.
+A long-standing myth about mental illness is that it’s not normal to feel badly.
 But mental health struggles are a normal part of the human condition.
 Nearly 20 percent of people in the U.S. suffer from anxiety, and approximately 7 percent experience an episode of major depression.
 These statistics only apply to diagnosable mental health conditions.
 There are many ways people experience mental health problems, and not all of them require a diagnosis.

 Part of breaking the mental health stigma is openly discussing the fact that many people will need mental health support at some point in their lives.
 In a World Health Organization (WHO) survey, about 50 percent of participants were diagnosed with a mental health illness at some point in their lives.
 According to the Centers for Disease Control and Prevention (CDC), 1 in 5 Americans will experience a mental illness in a given year, even if their symptoms are not severe.